The deal included $500 million in student loans.

 Under the terms of the agreement, Navient will acquire Earnest for $155 million in cash.
 Effective this week, Navient will suspend its remaining share repurchase program through year-end 2018 to allocate capital towards growing the education lending business and building book value.

 The company’s annual dividend of $0.64 per share is unchanged.
-Closing of the transaction is expected in the fourth quarter of 2017.

 TechCrunch reported that the sales price of Earnest was less than half of the amount investors had plowed into the company.
-Ernest had reportedly been seeking capital or a partner.
+Ernest had reportedly been seeking additional capital or a partner.

 The fintecharena that includes companies like Earnest and SoFi, has been a popular investment area for venture capitalists who see opportunities in taking on the conventional banking system.

-Navient, meanwhile faces a federal lawsuit from the Pennsylvania Attorney General over its student loan business practices.
+Navient, meanwhile, faces a federal lawsuit from the Pennsylvania Attorney General over its student loan business practices.
 Navient vowed to fight the lawsuit.
 The lawsuit contributed to a double-digit drop in Navient’s stock price in recent days.